Book Review: The Mummy Bloggers

 Book Summary:

-Sometimes life behind the screen is not as rosy as it seems…meet three Mummy Bloggers.
-Each of them is followed, idolized, imitated, taunted and trolled online.
+Sometimes life behind the screen is not as rosy as it seems.
+So meet three Mummy Bloggers.

-When all three women are nominated for a prestigious blogging award with a hefty cash prize, the scene is set for a brutal and often hilarious battle for hearts, minds-and clicks.
-As the awards night gets closer, their lies get bigger, their stunts get crazier – and some mistakes from the past become harder and harder to hide.
+When all three women are nominated for a prestigious blogging award with a hefty cash prize, the scene is set for a brutal battle for hearts, minds, and clicks.
+As the awards night gets closer, their lies get bigger, and their stunts get more dramatic.
+Some mistakes from the past become increasingly hard to hide.

 My Review:

-I loved this book so much I didn’t want it to end.
+I loved this book, and I didn’t want it to end.
 So I read it slowly to take it all in.
-Obviously since I’m a blogger it was interesting on that front alone.
+Obviously, since I’m a blogger, it was interesting in itself.

 People often think that bloggers live in a perfect world.
-For some bloggers every morsel they eat, every outfit they wear is for the consumption of their readers.
+For some bloggers, every morsel they eat, every outfit they wear is for their readers.
 To get “likes.”
 And followers.

-This is a great read.
-It is funny and sad at the same time.
-But the author writes so well it makes no difference what mood she’s striving for.
-You’ll love it all.
+This is a good read.
+It is both funny and sad.
+But the author writes so well that it makes no difference what mood she’s striving for.
+If you’re anything like me, you’ll love it all.

-I can’t wait to read more of this author’s books.
+I’d like to read more of this author’s books in the future.

 About The Author: